ORNL/Equilipy/docs/preinstall.md

 5. Click **Path** in System variables dialog to display **Edit environment variable** window
 6. Click **New** and add `C:\mingw\bin` to the path

-Equilipy also requires Python version 3.9 and above.
+`equilipy` also requires Python version 3.9 and above.
 The Fortran backend needs to be compiled through the f2py module in `numpy` which requires `meson` and `ninja`.
 The `wheel` library is used for packaging.
 These can both be installed through pip.

 ## Multiple computing nodes (HPC) on Linux
-Equilipy uses `mpi4py` to interface with MPI tools.
+`equilipy` uses `mpi4py` to interface with MPI tools.
 To install OpenMPI, mpi4py, and gfortran without using **sudo** privilage, we recommand install gfortran, OpenMPI, and mpi4py using `conda`:
 ```
 conda install -c conda-forge gfortran_linux-64 openmpi mpi4py